 - When you make any updates to the pricing guide, customers won’t be stuck with ‘old copies’ of a PDF—the website will always be the most up-to-date.

 “Are your prices flexible?”

-Whether from friends, family or an email out of the blue, we’ve all heard the question, “Are your prices flexible?”
+Whether from friends, family or an email out of the blue, we’ve all heard the question, “Are your prices flexible?” or “Can you do it cheaper?”
 Although I would never recommend stating, “Prices are flexible” on your website, I don’t think it’s necessarily correct to always answer “No” either.
 It’s your business, and you are responsible for setting accurate prices to make a living.

 Personally, I’ve put a lot of time and energy into determining my business costs (both fixed and variable), deciding how many weddings and portrait sessions I will photograph each year and what I need to make per job to be profitable.
 By truly knowing my numbers (and not ‘guessing’ or choosing numbers/discounts out of the air!), it does give me the flexibility to compromise pricing for clients I’d love to work with.

 In addition, sometimes my business will receive last-minute inquiries—wedding dates only a month away—and I have the Saturday available.
 If it’s the difference between not booking that weekend because the clients can’t afford the full price or booking the wedding at 75% of my regular rate… I’m usually willing to be flexible.